 This sequel to Roth’s stunning debut does not disappoint.
 Although I think I liked Divergent a bit more, Insurgent was equally gripping.
 You get to know Tris and her friends more as you explore their relationships and see them grow.
 It is also interesting to see how the fate of their city rests again in the hands of a bunch of youngsters.
 I thoroughly enjoyed this book, and read it in 2 days.
 I couldn’t put it down.
 Although, if you have read Divergent, you already know you absolutely have to read Insurgent.
 And if you haven’t read Divergent, you shouldn’t be reading this review because of the spoilers!

 The White Princess by Philippa Gregory

 Published July 23rd 2013 by Touchstone

 The White Princess is the fifth instalment of Philippa Gregory’s The Cousin’s War series.
 This latest novel revolves around Elizabeth of York, wife to Henry VII and daughter of the White Queen.

 As her new family grows, she also struggles with her loyalty: does it lie with the house of York, or this new Lancastrian house of Tudor?
-This particular struggle is ever increasing as the Tudor’s hold on the throne becomes progressively unstable.
+This particular struggle is ever-increasing as the Tudor’s hold on the throne becomes progressively unstable.
 Henry begins to fear traitors at every turn.
-He turns to Elizabeth for advice, but simultaneously suspects her, as he knows her loyalties must be divided.
+He turns to Elizabeth for advice, but simultaneously suspects her, as he knows her loyalties are divided.

 Henry’s greatest fears are realized when a boy who claims to be the lost Prince Richard of York rises and seeks to invade England.
 Elizabeth must choose between recognizing the boy as the brother she loved, or remaining loyal to the husband and family she is coming to love.